-- A28.
-Reporting identified or suspected non-compliance with laws and regulations to an appropriate authority outside the entity may be required or appropriate in the circumstances because: - (a) Law, regulation or relevant ethical requirements require the auditor to report (see paragraph A29-A29-3); - (b) The auditor has determined reporting is an appropriate action to respond to identified or suspected non-compliance in accordance with relevant ethical requirements (see paragraph A30); or - (c) Law, regulation or relevant ethical requirements provide the auditor with the right to do so (see paragraph A31). - A29.
+- (c) Law, regulation or relevant ethical requirements provide the auditor with the right to do so (see paragraph A31); or - (d) The matter may be one that ought to be reported in the public interest (see paragraphs A33-1-A33-8). - A29.
 In some jurisdictions, the auditor may be required by law, regulation or relevant ethical requirements to report identified or suspected non-compliance with laws and regulations to an appropriate authority outside the entity.
 For example, in some jurisdictions, statutory requirements exist for the auditor of a financial institution to report the occurrence, or suspected occurrence, of non-compliance with laws and regulations to a supervisory authority.
 Also, misstatements may arise from non-compliance with laws or regulations and, in some jurisdictions, the auditor may be required to report misstatements to an appropriate authority in cases where management or those charged with governance fail to take corrective action. - A29-1.
 Anti-money laundering legislation in the UK imposes a duty on the auditor to report suspected money laundering activity.
-There are similar laws and regulations relating to financing terrorist offences.
-The impact on the auditor of this legislation can broadly be summarized as follows: - Partners and staff in the firm are required to report suspicions of conduct which would constitute a criminal offence which gives rise to direct or indirect benefit; and - Partners and staff in the firm need to be alert to the dangers of 'tipping off' as this will constitute a criminal offence under the anti-money laundering legislation.
+There are similar laws and regulations relating to financing terrorist offences.^{16b} The impact on the auditor of this legislation can broadly be summarized as follows: - Partners and staff in the firm are required to report suspicions of conduct which would constitute a criminal offence which gives rise to direct or indirect benefit; and - Partners and staff in the firm need to be alert to the dangers of 'tipping off' as this will constitute a criminal offence under the anti-money laundering legislation.